 MODULE PERCENT OF FINAL GRADE

-Meet with your Embedded Tutor 5 percent

-Develor 20 memorant

 Develop 30 percent

 Research 25 percent

 Write 25 percent

-Reflect 15 percent
+Reflect 20 percent

 Note: Instead of giving weight to individual assignments, I have opted to assign credit to the Canvas modules in which each major assignment is housed.
 This design choice gives you the opportunity to receive credit for all of the prep work that goes into each writing assignment.
 In other words, as a writing teacher, I value the writing process rather than solely the final product, so I have designed the assessment practices of this course to reflect that.